 Maths: There are a plethora of good maths apps out there to help children count, add, subtract and sort.
 In addition, Numberblocks and any of the bbc age appropriate maths games are a great resource for helping your child with number.
 For shape, space and measure, you can teach your child how to tell o’clock and half past on a clock face, and how to read a digital clock and understand what the time means (e.g. is that the morning, afternoon, nearly bedtime etc.).
 Using the language of long, longer, longest, short, shorter, shortest, full/empty, nearly full/nearly empty, half full/half empty when filling containers (in the bath, in the kitchen etc.) and heavier/heaviest, lighter/lightest will all help.
 Also revising the properties of 2d and 3d shapes and looking at and using coins are all valuable maths activities.
 If your child is very keen practising counting in patterns of 2s, 5s and 10s.

-Other areas of the curriculum: Using the internet (supervised) to research about dinosaurs or animals (including minibeasts) will help prepare your child for next term’s work.
-In addition, any physical activity including throwing and catching a small ball (including at a target) and playing football, scooting etc. will all support the curriculum at school.
-Also we use CosmicKids yoga and meditation at school, again these are easily available on line and free (for some of the activities).
+Other areas of the curriculum: In addition to activities posted to parents, any physical activity including throwing and catching a small ball (including at a target) and playing football, scooting etc. will all support the curriculum at school.
+Also we use CosmicKids yoga and meditation and Andy's Wild Workouts at school, again these are easily available on line and free (for some of the activities).
 Any discussions around family history, people’s occupations, celebrations etc. will also support your child’s learning.

 Reading: Your child will be able to read some of the words in their own home story books so try “share reading” (where you read any tricky words and your child reads the words they either know by sight or can decode e.g. sh-ar-k).
 You could even write your own sentences (using their known words) for your child to read!

 The cat is in the tree.